-In Note 2(b), the directors also state, in accordance with Accounting Standard AASB 101: Presentation of Financial Statements that the consolidated financial statements of the consolidated entity and the separate financial statements of the company comply with International Financial Reporting Standards.
+In Note 2(b), the directors also state, in accordance with Accounting Standard AASB 101: Presentation of Financial Statements, that the consolidated financial statements comply with International Financial Reporting Standards.

 Auditor's Responsibility

 Our responsibility is to express an opinion on the financial report based on our audit.
 We conducted our audit in accordance with Australian Auditing Standards.
 Those standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance about whether the financial report is free from material misstatement.